Pirate FlagPirates and PrivateersPirate Flag

 Thistles & Pirates

 To complement Egilsson’s work, the editors include five translated letters.
 One is a sheriff’s account of the raid; the others are from slaves.
 Maps and images are interspersed throughout the book, which also includes an index, suggestions for further reading, and four appendices.
-The latter contains information about Algiers, Salé, and Iceland at the time in which the Icelanders were taken; the sources used in translating the manuscript, which survives only as copies and copies of copies; and aspects of early modern Europe (famous people, religious and historical events, publications, and science) in Egilsson’s lifetime.
+The last contain information about Algiers, Salé, and Iceland at the time in which the Icelanders are taken; the sources used in translating the manuscript, which survives only as copies and copies of copies; and aspects of early modern Europe (famous people, religious and historical events, publications, and science) in Egilsson’s lifetime.

 Footnotes enhance readers’ understanding of unfamiliar elements within the narrative.
-They sometimes provide help with pronunciation and compare Egilsson’s account with first-person accounts from contemporaries, such as Father Pierre Dan, a Trinitarian friar who redeemed captives in Algiers.
-The introduction gives an excellent grounding in events leading up to the attack and the world in which Egilsson lived.
-If Hreinsson and Nichols know what happened to any of the captives, they editors supply this information as well.
+They sometimes provide help with pronunciation and compare Egilsson’s account with first-person accounts from contemporaries, such as Father Pierre Dan, a Trinitarian friar who redeems captives in Algiers.
+The introduction gives an excellent grounding in events leading up to the attack and the world in which Egilsson lives.
+If Hreinsson and Nichols know what happens to any of the captives, they supply this information as well.

 A seamless and riveting translation, The Travels of Reverend Ólafur Egilsson goes far beyond a mere sharing of experiences at the hands of the Barbary corsairs.
 This haunting account opens our modern eyes to the realities of the past and shows us that we’re not the only ones who struggle to overcome tragedy, adversity, and heartache.